 They retained the oval race track from the old PTA Grounds and transformed it into a beautiful path laden with bricks now called The Promenade.
 Local health enthusiasts jog and so all sorts of fitness routines in this path that circles are entire complex.

 Inside the Promenade is a plaza with benches sitting under the shade of African tulips.
 It’s a fine place to rest one’s feet after hours of sightseeing in the city.
 Pigeons provide laid-back entertainment, often chased by curious children.

 Close to the plaza is a bridge looking out into the park’s dancing fountain, the first of its kind in the city.
 Though the fountain is not on all the time, the sculptures of different tribal people still provide an excellent backdrop for photos.

-Davao City Peoples Park also features a sunken garden, a remnant of the old swimming pool where athletes used to practice in.
-The hollow area was converted into a zen-inspired garden with a bridge in the middle.
+Davao City Peoples Park also features a sunken garden, a remnant of the old swimming pool where athletes used to practice.
+They converted the hollow area into a zen-inspired garden, complete with a bridge in the middle.
 Close to the sunken garden is a children’s library and a pond where numerous koi fish thrive.

 The Durian Dome is where the Visitor’s Center is located.
-Visitors can actually go up a flight of stairs to the dome which spikes reminiscent of the durian fruit for which Davao City is famous.
-The dome is located close to the park’s entrance/exit gates.
+Visitors can actually go up a flight of stairs to the dome.
+The dome’s spikes are reminiscent of the durian fruit for which Davao City is famous.
+The Durian Dome is located close to the park’s entrance/exit gates.

 Other attractions in the park include a 10-meter man-made waterfall that flows into yet another pond with koi fish.
 The water also goes into smaller streams and ponds scattered all over the man-made rainforest planted with bamboo and pine trees that were brought in from the Cordilleras of Luzon.